Aroosa-A/Scrabble-Java-Game/README.md

 Project Review:
 ----------

--Could have played with Map using different approach
+- Could have played with Map using different approach